When you create a hyperlink in an Office document and then click the link, you may receive one of these error messages:

 - Internet Explorer is not your default browser.

-- The following registry key for your product is not present or is not set to 1:
+- The ForceShellExecute registry key is not present in the following location or is not set to 1:

 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:

 How to back up and restore the registry in Windows